Environmental protection expenditure accounts

 Statistics on EPEA provide data on a wide range of important economic variables, such as gross fixed capital formation, output, final and intermediate consumption, exports and imports, taxes less subsidies, compensation of employees, consumption of fixed capital, employment, current and capital transfers and earmarked taxes (for financing environmental protection measures).
 The data are broken down by environmental domain and institutional sector.

-In this article, the estimate of the EU national expenditure on environmental protection (NEEP) for the first time covers all its components, including net exports and transfers.
-The EU-28 figures presented in this article are estimated, aggregating the available data from the Member States.
+The EU-27 figures presented in this article are estimated, aggregating the available data from the Member States.
 For all EPEA reporting items used for the calculation of NEEP, data gaps were filled by Eurostat's estimates.
 In addition, for the reference period not covered in the mandatory EPEA data reporting, early estimates were compiled at the EU level.
-Country EPEA data and Eurostat estimates are compiled on the basis of the following sources: national accounts (supply and use tables), government finance statistics, structural business statistics, labour statistics and trade statistics.
+Country EPEA data are compiled on the basis of the following sources: national accounts (supply and use tables), government finance statistics, structural business statistics, labour statistics and trade statistics.
 In many countries, results of statistical surveys, administrative sources and statistical estimations are also used for EPEA data compilation.

 The corporation sector covers all units classified in national accounts to sectors S.11 and S.12.
 The most important providers of environmental services are specialist producers, i.e. the units of the corporation sector whose principal activity is waste collection, treatment and disposal, sewerage, remediation activities and other waste management services, which are classified under NACE Rev. 2 Divisions 37, 39 and under NACE Rev2 Groups 38.1 and 38.2.
 The secondary output of environmental protection services is also captured in EPEA and included in the output of specialist producers.
 The corporations other than specialist producers which undertake environmental protection expenditure to 'green' the process of their production of non-environmental goods and services are also covered in EPEA, but under a separate sector grouping (as 'other'/ancillary producers).